AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
     <tr>
    <td> <span class="uicontrol">WdbcOptions_TempDbName</span> <br /> </td>
-   <td> Allows you to configure a separate database for working tables on Microsoft SQL Server.
-This optimizes backups and replication. <a href="../../production/using/rdbms-specific-recommendations.md#microsoft-sql-server)">Read more</a> <br /> </td>
+   <td> Allows you to configure a separate database for working tables on Microsoft SQL Server, in order to optimize backups and replication.
+The option corresponds to the name of the temporary database: Work tables will be written in this database if specified.
+Example: 'tempdb.dbo.' (note that the name must end with a dot).</desc> <a href="../../production/using/rdbms-specific-recommendations.md#microsoft-sql-server)">Read more</a> <br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">WdbcTimeZone</span> <br /> </td>